AIMS & SCOPE

 - Materials and Methods*

-See below for more detailed instructions about these sections, and view example articles for Protocol and Data Processing Note. *The main text of Review can be freely structured, but the other standard sections listed should be included.
+See below for more detailed instructions about these sections, and view example articles for Protocol and Data Processing Note. *The main text of Protocol, Data Processing Note and Review can be freely structured, but the other standard sections listed should be included.

 The title should describe the content of the article briefly but clearly, which is important for searching by third-party services.
 Do not use the same main title with numbered minor titles, even for a series of papers by the same authors.
 Do not use abbreviations in the title, except those used generally in related fields.